 How does the Gateway do all of this?
-By connecting the Internet, as well as your computers and peripherals to the Gateway, then the Gateway can direct and control communications for your network.
+By connecting the Internet, as well as your computers and peripherals, to the Gateway, then the Gateway can direct and control communications for your network.
+Plus, since the Gateway is wireless, Internet access can be shared over the wireless broadcast as well as the wired network.